Richmond to Lancaster Turnpike: Origins and building

 Much of the route had already existed in one form or another, it was down to the Turnpike Trust to remediate all the surfaces and then charge tolls which they set about doing as soon as the bill was passed in May 1751.
 Fothergill reported in 1755 that the road was "60 mi in length; 40 mi of which have been repaired and made good".
 Labour for the road came from surveyors junior to Fothergill, but also crucially, most of the manual labour was undertaken by the local population through whose parish the road went.
-The Highways Act of 1555 stated that each parish or township was responsible for the upkeep of the roads.
+The Highways Act 1555 stated that each parish or township was responsible for the upkeep of the roads.
 Every inhabitant had to commit to four days annually working on the road.
 In 1563, this was amended to six days each.
 Fothergill was reliant on his local surveyors to organise this "statute labour" which predicated that the local surveyor kept an accurate list of who was living in the parish at that time.

 At Bow Bridge between Askrigg and Bainbridge, the existing 13th century bridge over Grange Beck was widened to accommodate the new road.
 The bridge is now a scheduled monument, and was replaced in 1899 with a new bridge 30 m to the south.
 A bridge was constructed at Richmond which spanned the River Swale.
 Over this, the turnpike went in a rough south westerly direction encountering its first tollbar at Slee Hill where the edge of Richmond was.
 The bridge at Richmond, always known as Green Bridge as it connected Richmond Green with the south side of the Swale, which until that point, had not existed as a crossing and in fact was the only crossing of the Swale in Richmond until the bridge connecting to the railway station was opened in 1876.
 Flooding had damaged the original bridge so much by the mid 1780s that it had to be replaced.
 The design of the bridge was down to John Carr of York, but as the River Swale was the dividing line between the Borough of Richmond and the North Riding of Yorkshire, each employed their own contractor to finish their half of the bridge and meet in the middle.
 This can be seen in the slight differences of construction; at the county end (the southern half) the masonry is composed of two layers of stone.
 On the borough half (the northern end) the depth of the stone runs to three layers.